 “We built the box in record time for a small team.
 Less than six months.
 We found a hard drive upgrade that was compatible after days of working with DIP switches.
 We setup two 16-Bit 56k modems to sync networks and Users.
 The solution was part of the Micro Channel technology called “Bus Mastering”.
 With bus mastering, each card could talk to each other directly.”

-We were very fortunate to have begun as Tanenbaum was changing the architecture of what is now a microkernel based Unix/Linux.
-The previous was a main frame monolithic version that we would of neither had the time or resources to customize and build.
+We were very fortunate Tanenbaum was changing world of OS and Database architecture including for microkernel based Unix/Linux.
+The previous was a main frame monolithic version that we neither had the time or resources to customize and build.

 We had two very important structural changes that allowed us to develop this new idea.
-Sockets Tanenbaum was using in his C programming of Minix as well as the foundations for micro channel support.
+Sockets Tanenbaum was using in his C programming of Minix as well as the foundations for micro channel support (MCA).
+These were the only reasons a PC based ASP system was possible.

 There were many pieces needed to make this work.
 The only hardware that would work was the IBM PS/2 at the time being sold at a discount even with micro channel bus.
 The only version at the time that had the micro channel architecture (“MCA”) was the 286 version which we rebuilt into a server box and installed the updated Minix APP OS 1.1.